replaceitem/carpet-discarpet/docs/Functions.md

 Returns the hex color of the top role of the `user` in the `server`.
 If the user has no role with a color, returns null.

+### `dc_timeout(user, server, timestamp?, reason?)`

+With only `user` and `server` specified, returns the timestamp when the users' timeout will expire, or null if no timeout is active.
+When a `timestamp` is specified, timeouts the `user` until the given `timestamp`.
+If provided, `reason` will be shown in the audit log of your server.

 ## Interactions

 ### `dc_create_slash_command(commandBuilder, server?)`